yzx1999/MBNN-att-for-Predicting-Molecular-Properties/README.md

 For the PTSD, we implement the calculation of PTSD through the LASP program.

-For MBNN, we have provided an example for each of the extensive and intensive properties: U0 and HOMO.
+For MBNN-att, we have provided an example for each of the extensive and intensive properties: U0 and HOMO.
 In the folder, there are corresponding Lasp program for training, specifically lasp-Exten and lasp-Inten.